FutureLearn: Come Rain or Shine

 Weather and Climate subject knowledge CPD for secondary geography teachers.

-“Come Rain or Shine” will be running three times in 2017: from 30th January, 19th June and 2nd October.
+“Come Rain or Shine” will be running three times in 2018: from 15th January, 18th June and 1st October.
 The course runs for three weeks and takes approximately three hours per week.
 While the course is running, there are mentors on hand to answer questions.
-However, once you have registered, you have indefinite access to the materials, and can complete the course in your own time.
+However, the course will remain available for 15 weeks, and you have free access to the course materials for 5 weeks from whenever you first register for the course within that 15 week period.

 Although there are options to buy a certificate for your CPD records at the end of the course, it’s also worth noting that, when you reach the end, you’ll see a ‘progress’ page giving you your user name and showing how much of the course you have completed.
 It is possible to take a screen shot of this page…Step 1.2 lists the Learning Objectives of the course: